strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/breaking-changes/only-mysql2-package-for-mysql.md

 **In Strapi 5**

-The database configuration `client` option for SQLite database only accepts `sqlite`.
+The database configuration `client` option for MySQL database only accepts `mysql`.

 </SideBySideColumn>